MarcGrol/shopbackend/README.md

-# Example of doing payments with the Adyen platform
+# Example of doing payments with the Adyen and Stripe platform

-Example app that demonstrates how Adyen OAuth and drop-in checkout works
+Example app that demonstrates how Adyen and Stripe OAuth and checkout work

 ## Play around with the app